Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Transit agencies world-wide face tightening budgets and declining ridership.
-To maintain quality of service while cutting costs, efficient transit network design is essential.
-But planning a network of public transit routes is a challenging optimization problem.
-The most successful approaches to date use metaheuristic algorithms to search through the space of possible transit networks by applying low-level heuristics that randomly alter routes in a network.
-The design of these low-level heuristics has a major impact on the quality of the result.
-In this paper we use deep reinforcement learning with graph neural nets to learn low-level heuristics for an evolutionary algorithm, instead of designing them manually.
-These learned heuristics improve the algorithm's results on benchmark synthetic cities with 70 nodes or more, and achieve new state-of-the-art results the challenging Mumford benchmark.
-They also improve upon a simulation of the real transit network in the city of Laval, Canada, by as much as 52\% and 25\% on two key metrics, and offer cost savings of up to 19\% over the city's existing transit network.
+Planning a network of public transit routes is a challenging optimization problem.
+Metaheuristic algorithms search through the space of possible transit networks by applying heuristics that randomly alter routes in a network.
+Existing algorithms almost exclusively use heuristics that modify the network in purely random ways.
+In this work, we explore whether we can obtain better transit networks using more intelligent heuristics, that modify networks according to a learned preference function instead of at random.
+We use reinforcement learning to train graph neural nets to act as heuristics.
+These neural heuristics yield improved results on benchmark synthetic cities with 70 nodes or more, and achieve new state-of-the-art results on the challenging Mumford benchmark.
+They also improve upon a simulation of the real transit network in the city of Laval, Canada, achieving cost savings of up to 19\% over the city's existing transit network.